Action Provider Interface¶

 Starting an Action: The Action Request Document¶

-Starting an Action is performed by making a REST POST
+Starting an Action is performed by making a REST POST request to the path

-containing an Action Request document.
+/run containing an Action Request document.
 The request document contains

 the following fields: